activist-org/activist/STYLEGUIDE.md

 ## Formatting [`⇧`](#contents)

-activist uses [Prettier](https://prettier.io/) to format the code and [Headwind](https://github.com/heybourn/headwind) to sort Tailwind CSS classes.
+For the frontend activist uses [Prettier](https://prettier.io/) to format the code and [Headwind](https://github.com/heybourn/headwind) to sort Tailwind CSS classes.
 We'll eventually set it up so that code is autoformatted within the PR flow, and generally the team isn't worried about formatting as it's done on save locally as we work.
+Backend code written in Python should be formatted using [black](https://github.com/psf/black).

 <a id="common-styles"></a>